-Economic and Technical Cooperation (ECOTECH) comprises training and other cooperative activities to build capacities at the institutional and individual levels in member economies to enable all to take advantage of global trade and the new economy.
+Economic and Technical Cooperation (ECOTECH) comprises training and other cooperative activities to build capacities at the institutional and individual levels in Member Economies to enable all economies to take advantage of global trade and the new economy.

-Economic Challenges
+New Economic Challenges

-Over the last few years new threats to the economic well-being of the region have emerged.
-The commercial impact of the terrorist attacks on member economies, the epidemics of avian influenza and SARS and the devastating tsunamis and hurricanes, reinforces the nexus of trade and human security.
-APEC is meeting these challenges through cooperative activities aimed at ensuring trade and economic development continues, while safeguarding the people and economies of the region.
+Over the last few years new threats to the economic well being of the region have emerged.
+The commercial impact of the terrorist attacks on Member Economies, the epidemics of SARS and avian influenza and the devastating Indian Ocean tsunami, reinforces the nexus of trade and human security.
+APEC is meeting these new challenges through cooperative activities aimed at ensuring trade and economic development continues, whilst safeguarding the people and economies of the region.

-Other new challenges facing APEC include ensuring that sub-regional trade agreements (regional trade agreements (RTAs) and free trade agreements (FTAs) contribute to global free trade.
-APEC recently agreed to model measures for RTAs and FTAs, which help ensure that agreements are comprehensive, consistent with WTO requirements and genuinely pave the way for the realization of the Bogor Goals.
-APEC has also embarked on a substantive exercise of reform to the forum to ensure it continues to meet the needs of its members.
+Other new challenges facing APEC include ensuring that sub-regional trading arrangements (regional trade agreements or RTAs and free trade agreements or FTAs) contribute to global free trade.
+APEC has recently adopted "Best Practices for FTAs and RTAs" to help ensure that agreements are comprehensive, consistent with WTO requirements and genuinely pave the way for the realization of the Bogor Goals.
+APEC has also embarked on a substantive exercise of reform to the forum to ensure it continues to meet the needs of the regional economy.